dolthub/docs/content/interfaces/cli.md

 ### Description

-A backup is similar to a remote, but copies nonpublic data and is intended to be limited to a single writer.
+A backup is similar to a remote, but copies non public data and is intended to be limited to a single writer.

 Backups are stored in a `repo_state.json` field separate from remotes.
 Users cannot add backups or remotes if there is an existing backup with a conflicting address.

-Sync snapshots the database and uploads to the named backup url.
+`backup sync` snapshots the database and uploads to the named backup url.
 The snapshot includes branches, tags, working sets, and remote tracking refs.

-Restore copies the chunkstore a the given url into a new database folder.
+`backup restore` copies the chunkstore at the given url into a new database folder.

 ### Options